Broccoli pasta is a creamy recipe with tender broccoli florets mashed into a delicious sauce with olive oil, garlic, chili, parmesan, and basil.

-broccoli pasta in a bowl
+Creamy broccoli pasta with basil and parmesan in a white plate

-Ingredients & Substitutions for broccoli pasta
+Ingredients for broccoli pasta

-broccoli pasta ingredients
+ingredients for broccoli pasta

 Quantities are in the recipe box at the bottom of the page.